Quantum-Accelerators/quacc/docs/src/install/codes.md

 ## VASP

 1. Define the `VASP_PP_PATH` environment variable that points to your pseudopotential library.
 See the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials) for full details.
 We recommend including this in your `~/.bashrc` file.
-2. Define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
+2. To use vdW functionals, define the `ASE_VASP_VDW` environment variable to point to the `vdw_kernel.bindat` file distributed with VASP.
 Again, refer to the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials) for additional details.
 We recommend including this in your `~/.bashrc` file.
 3. To run VASP with Custodian (the default behavior in QuAcc), you will need to define a `VASP_PARALLEL_CMD` environment variable that tells Custodian how to parallelize VASP.
 For instance, this might look something like `export VASP_PARALLEL_CMD="srun -N 2 --ntasks-per-node 24"`.
 Note, the VASP executables are not included in this environment variable.
 For convenience, we recommend specifying this environment variable at runtime so you can easily modify it.
 4. By default, Custodian will assume that the VASP executables can be run with `vasp_std` or `vasp_gam` for standard or gamma-point calculations.
-If you need to use different executable names or wish to change any Custodian settings from the selected defaults, create and modify the `vasp_custodian_settings.yaml` file found [here](https://github.com/arosen93/quacc/blob/main/quacc/defaults/custodian_settings/vasp_custodian_settings.yaml) and set the path to this file in a `QUACC_VASP_CUSTODIAN_YAML_PATH` environment variable.
+If you need to use different executable names or wish to change any Custodian settings from the selected defaults, refer to the section on modifying QuAcc settings.

 ## Gaussian